muratk3n/thirdwave/en/README.md

 ---

-Libs being self-righteous on anything is the most repulsive thing ever.

----

 Industrial Age society, the Second Wave began in Western Europe with the Industrial Revolution, and subsequently spread across the world.
 Key aspects of Second Wave society are the nuclear family, a